 'Siderophile element systematics of IAB complex iron

 meteorites: New insights into the formation of an enigmatic group'

 The interior structure of Mount Magnet is ataxitic, containing numerous ribbons of schreibersite, small grains and clusters of silicates, and monocrystalline grains of troiliteeach of these inclusions are often rimmed by kamacite.
 Both small pockets and skeletal crystals of schreibersite are also present, the former usually surrounded by wide kamacite rims.
+To learn more about the relationships within the IAB complex and among other iron chemical groups, click here.
 The photo shown above is an 11.32 g partial slice of Mount Magnet.